tomasr/BetterXml/README.md

 2. Highlighting XML prefixes on attributes and tags with a new format, configured using the "XML Prefix" classification format.

-Both features are supported on XML and XAML documents.
+Both features are supported on XML, XAML and HTML documents.

 ![Extension sample](http://github.com/tomasr/BetterXml/raw/master/preview.png)